lve-org/lve/repository/dummy/README.md

-This folder contains dummy test cases that have no real safety implications, but are useful to understand and test the LVE format and tooling.
+## Dummy LVEs used for demonstration purposes with no real safety implications